vlstill/presentations/pds_s2018a/pres.md

 - overall behaviour described by a **(relaxed) memory model**

+. . .

+- now: `x86`-TSO memory model

+  . . .

+  - stores are performed to store buffer
+  - core-local FIFO buffers
+  - entries flushed eventually to the memory

-## Memory-Model-Aware Analysis -- My Approach I
+## Memory-Model-Aware Analysis I

 - encode the memory model into the program
 - verify it using a verifier without memory model support